chinsiang99/learning-system-design/07.caching/README.md

 ## Summary
 By understanding and addressing these cache-related problems, we can improve the efficiency, performance, and reliability of their caching systems.
 This, in turn, can enhance the overall performance and user experience of their applications.

+# Cache Performance Metrics
+When implementing caching, it’s important to measure the performance of the cache to ensure that it is effective in reducing latency and improving system performance.
+Here are some of the most common cache performance metrics:

+## Hit rate
+The hit rate is the **percentage of requests that are served by the cache without accessing the original source**.
+A high hit rate indicates that the cache is effective in reducing the number of requests to the original source, while a low hit rate indicates that the cache may not be providing significant performance benefits.

+## Miss rate
+The miss rate is the **percentage of requests that are not served by the cache and need to be fetched from the original source**.
+A high miss rate indicates that the cache may not be caching the right data or that the cache size may not be large enough to store all frequently accessed data.

+## Cache size
+The cache size is the **amount of memory or storage allocated for the cache**.
+The cache size can impact the hit rate and miss rate of the cache.
+A larger cache size can result in a higher hit rate, but it may also increase the cost and complexity of the caching solution.

+## Cache latency
+The cache latency is **the time it takes to access data from the cache**.
+A lower cache latency indicates that the cache is faster and more effective in reducing latency and improving system performance.
+The cache latency can be impacted by the caching technology used, the cache size, and the cache replacement and invalidation policies.